Fake Crystals: What to Look Out For

 The sole purpose of the Mohs scale of mineral hardness is to measure the scratch resistance of one mineral against another.
 While it's true that many soft minerals do not react well to water, the reason is not because of their hardness.

-Most inaccurate information published online comes about because of copying and republishing someone else's work, but there are several other reasons as well:
+Most inaccurate information published online comes about because of copying and republishing someone else's work, but there are several other reasons:

 Lack of verification